 Being a plain (in appearance only!) and simple fresh strawberry pie, I think adding a creamy topping adds a lot, both in looks and also when you bite and find many contrasting textures: the smoothness of the jello, the rusticity of the strawberries and the creaminess of the topping.

-I have my favorite cream topping recipe that I use for pies, cakes and desserts in general and is a classic chantilly cream made firmer by the addition of cream cheese.
+I have my favorite cream topping recipe that I use for pies, cakes and desserts in general and it is a classic chantilly cream made firmer by the addition of cream cheese.

-- Organization: always read the recipe first and make sure you have all the ingredients, at the right temperatures, and also the rest of the equipment and space to make it.
-This will make the process so much easier!
+- Organization: read the recipe first and ensure you have ingredients at the correct temperature, equipment, and enough workspace.
+This will make the process so much easier.

 - Strawberries: use fresh ones.
-This pie is just not the same with frozen ones.
+This pie is just not the same with frozen berries.
 I did try using frozen, and you can thaw them and use the water as part of the cornstarch gelatin mixture.
 But the flavor is just not there completely.
 And the appearance of shriveled strawberries is not very appealing either.
 So I don't recommend them.
-If you only have frozen, I suggest making a different dessert, like the Strawberry Crisp recipe, or using them for our wonderful Strawberry Sauce and topping a cheesecake.
+If you only have frozen, I suggest making a different dessert, like the Strawberry Crisp recipe, or using them for our excellent Strawberry Sauce and topping a cheesecake.

 Related recipes you might like: